Defence Logistics Organisation: Board Membership

 In addition there were two Non-Executive directors who also sat on the board.

-Hot topics for the DLO
+Activities

 Restructuring

 The DLO was undertaking a major restructuring programme, aimed at improving the efficiency and effectiveness of the organisation.
 The first phase of restructuring concentrated mainly on making the enabling layer more effective.
 The second phase, which began in April 2005, was to embed the changes to date and improve effectiveness across the whole organisation in order to deliver equipment better to the armed forces.

 Co-location

 Work was underway to co-locate parts of the DLO with the DPA in the Bristol/Bath area to create an acquisition hub.
 This initiative is continuing to be implemented by DE&S.

 Procurement Reform

 Procurement Reform was a separate but integral part of the Defence Logistics Transformation Programme, focusing specifically on industry where the DLO spends about 80 per cent of its money.
 Over 30 market-facing Category Management Teams have been set up to support IPTs in addressing areas of spend and identifying savings and improvements.
 For some categories the scope extends into the rest of the department to establish a more corporate approach to procurement across MOD.